fadeoutsoftware/WASDI/docs/WasdiApplications/LandslideDetectionS2.rst

 5.1 Running the Automatic Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The primary way to use the system is by running the automatic app with a set of parameters.
+The primary way to use the system is by running the automatic processor with a set of parameters.

 .. code-block:: json